A generic, easy to configure makefile for use with Arduino development.

 Initial set-up

 There are a several environment variables that affect how the makefile works.
-You can look in the makefile its self for a complete reference, but I’ll mention a couple now that you might need to set to get started.
+You can look in the makefile its self for a complete reference, but I’ll mention a few now that you might need to set to get started.

-• BOARD tells the script what type of arduino you want to build for and upload to
+• BOARD tells the script what type of Arduino you want to build for and upload to.

-# where the arduino software is installed
+# where the Arduino software is installed

-export ARDUINO=~/somewhere/arduino-1.0
+export ARDUINODIR=~/somewhere/arduino-1.0

 $ export BOARD=pro5v

-(Note: for a complete list of available board names, type make boards)
+Note: for a complete list of available board names, type make boards.

 Automatic Usage